 Farm Friend Card

-In 2017 we are introducing our Farm Friend Card as an alternative to our Harvest Box program.
+In 2017 we started our Farm Friend Card as an alternative to our Harvest Box program.
 The Farm Friend Card is essentially a pre-paid debit card that you can use at our Farm Gate Sale on Wednesdays and at our booth at the Duncan Farmer's Market on Saturdays.

 How it works: